ManuScriptHub/Neon-RAG/README.md

-# RAG-ify
+# Neon-RAG

 A comprehensive Retrieval-Augmented Generation (RAG) system for processing, storing, and retrieving document information with advanced AI capabilities, featuring both a powerful backend API and a modern React frontend.
+This project leverages Neon's PostgreSQL serverless database with pgRAG extensions for efficient vector search and reranking.

 ## Table of Contents